official-wizard/metron-comics/readme.md

 val firstIssue = issues.results.first()
 val firstIssueId = firstIssue.id

+// -- 2nd usage for obtaining details on the first issue from the results --

 // search for the details for the issue's ID obtained val issueDetailsRequest = api.getIssue(firstIssueId).execute()